EduardoZepeda/coffee-bytes-hugo/content/posts/que-es-y-para-que-me-sirve-docker/index.en.md

 ### Container

-> Containers are an abstraction in the application layer that packages the code and its dependencies.
-Multiple containers can run on the same machine and share the operating system kernel with other containers, each running as an isolated process in the user's environment.
-Containers take up less space than VMs (container images typically have sizes of tens of MB), can handle more applications, and require fewer VMs and operating systems.
+> Containers are an abstraction at the app layer that packages code and dependencies together.
+Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
+Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.
 >
 > What is a Container? (n.d.).
 Retrieved September 23, 2020, from https://www.docker.com/resources/what-container